wso2-extensions/esb-connector-amazonlambda/docs/layers.md

     <layerOrganizationId>{$ctx:layerOrganizationId}</layerOrganizationId>
     <layerPrincipal>{$ctx:layerPrincipal}</layerPrincipal>
     <layerStatementId>{$ctx:layerStatementId}</layerStatementId>
+    <apiVersionAddLayerVersionPermission>{$ctx:apiVersionAddLayerVersionPermission}</apiVersionAddLayerVersionPermission>
 </amazonlambda.addLayerVersionPermission>
 ```

 **Properties**
+* apiVersionAddLayerVersionPermission : API version for AddLayerVersionPermission method.
-* layerName: The name or Amazon Resource Name (ARN) of the layer.
+* layerName : The name or Amazon Resource Name (ARN) of the layer.
-* layerVersionNumber: The version number.
+* layerVersionNumber : The version number.
-* layerRevisionId: Only update the policy if the revision ID matches the ID specified.
+* layerRevisionId : Only update the policy if the revision ID matches the ID specified.
 Use this option to avoid modifying a policy that has changed since you last read it.
-* layerAction: The API action that grants access to the layer.
+* layerAction : The API action that grants access to the layer.
 For example, lambda:GetLayerVersion.
-* layerOrganizationId: With the principal set to *, grant permission to all accounts in the specified organization.
+* layerOrganizationId : With the principal set to *, grant permission to all accounts in the specified organization.
-* layerPrincipal: An account ID, or * to grant permission to all AWS accounts.
+* layerPrincipal : An account ID, or * to grant permission to all AWS accounts.
-* layerStatementId: An identifier that distinguishes the policy from others on the same layer version.
+* layerStatementId : An identifier that distinguishes the policy from others on the same layer version.

 **Sample request**